semiprime/pygenda/docs/Usage.md

 * Setting alarms is currently under development and testing is welcome.
-  (Note: sounding/displaying/sending alarms will be the job of a different program - an alarm server.
+  (Note: sounding/displaying/sending alarms will be the job of a different program - an alarm handler.
 Pygenda does not, and will not, activate the alarms.
 There is a warning in the UI about this because it's important that you understand that you need to do some setup or alarms will not be activated.
 You can get rid of the warning by